allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 ```

 The counter consists of a few fields:
-- _id - to uniquely identify the client and the user connected with the request.
+- `_id` - to uniquely identify the client and the user connected with the request.
-- version - for the optimistic locking purposes.
+- `version` - for the optimistic locking purposes.
-- expire - used to remove the counter if it has no updates, which means that the client is not currently creating new tokens.
+- `expire` - used to remove the counter if it has no updates, which means that the client is not currently creating new tokens.
-- requestCounters - mapping of the number of requests in consecutive timestamps.
+- `requestCounters` - mapping of the number of requests at consecutive points in time.

 The counter is cached so we don’t have to fetch it each time the request from the client is made, since it would kill performance.
 Each instance refreshes the counter asynchronously - reads and writes to the Mongo database are made in a dedicated thread.
-Each one also holds the counters only for the clients they had to handle.
+Each one also holds the counters only for the clients they have to handle.
-If the client stops making requests to a particular instance, it removes its state from the cache after configured time.
+A particular instance removes the client's state after it stops sending requests.

 ![Sharing the state example](/img/articles/2021-06-11-oauth-rate-limiting/sharing-the-state.png)
 ![Sharing the state example table](/img/articles/2021-06-11-oauth-rate-limiting/sharing-the-state-table.png)